Deployment

 dataflow switched to: myorg/wordcount-simple@0.1.0

-To delete the dataflow, you can use the dataflow delete command.
+To delete a dataflow, you can use the dataflow delete

-After you delete the dataflow, it will no longer be listed in the dataflow list.
+command.
+After you delete a dataflow, it will no longer appear in the dataflow list.

 [jolly-pond]>> delete dataflow myorg/wordcount-simple@0.1.0